whatrocks/blog/src/pages/2020-09-25-add-some-ghibli-to-your-raspberry-pi/index.md

 But we want to pipe this randomly selected file to the `pcmanfm` command!
 I'm using `xargs` to do that in the next part of the command.
 There's probably an easier way, but this works for me.

-So, now that we have our command to randomly select a background, we just need to write a cron job to run this command every... let's say, five minutes.
+So, now that we have our command to randomly select a background, we just need to write a cron job to run this command every... let's say, ten minutes.
 First, open up your computer's crontab file:

 ```bash
 crontab -e